Stern-Combo Meißen: History

 Falkenberg briefly rejoined the group for guest performances from 2004 up to early 2008.
 In mid-2008, Schreier reformed the group with only half of the remaining members from the early to mid 2000s lineup.
 Kurzhals rejoined, along with former drummer Frank Schirmer (who was in the 1986-1989 lineup) and singer Michael "Larry" Brödel, whose stage name is Larry B., who sang with another popular DDR group called "Karussell" in the mid 90's.
-In 2011, the group released their first album in 24 years: Lebensuhr (Life Hour), with Fissler making a guest appearance in a song he wrote, recorded and produced himself.
+In 2011, the group released their first album in 24 years: Lebensuhr (Clock of Life), with Fissler making a guest appearance in a song he wrote, recorded and produced himself.
 The song "Mal seh'n wohin die Reise geht" (Let's See Where the Journey Takes Us) was to be Fissler's final contribution to the group, as well as his final recording, as he died from complications from ALS in 2016.
 Before the album's recording, founding member Norbert Jäger left the group.
 He died in 2017.

 In mid-2012, Larry B. left the group and late 1980s bassist Axel Schäfer (who was in the 1986-1989 lineup) rejoined.
 Larry B. was replaced by singer and keyboardist Manuel Schmid and around that time, keyboardist Sebastian Düwelt joined.
 Thomas Kurzhals remained with the group up until his death in January 2014.
 In 2018, the new lineup released the single "Nimm die Welt in die Hand" (Take the World In Your Hands).
 In 2019, to celebrate their 55th anniversary, the group had a series of performances with special guests: Former vocalist Viktoria Fischer (who was only in the group briefly in 1970 and had a subsequent successful solo career), and former keyboardist Andreas Bicking (who was in the group from 1984 to 1989).
 Upon the release of their latest album "Freiheit ist" (Freedom is), the group changed their name back to "Stern Meißen".
 Stern Meißen continue to be one of the biggest East German rock groups.